f5devcentral/f5-agility-labs-adc/docs/class7/modules/module06.rst

    a.
 Go to your **Active** BIG-IP.

    b.
 Go to your persistence profile **my-src-persistence** and check
-      the **Mirror Persistence** box.
+      the **Mirror Persistence** box and Update

    c.
 Go to your **www_vs** virtual server and set the **Default
       Persistence Profile** to **my-src-persistence.**

    d.
-Synchronize your changes.
+Your Active BIG-IP is now in **Changes Pending** state.
+Click on the status and **Sync** your changes.
 Did the changes sync?

    e.
 On each BIG-IP go to **Module Statistics > Local Traffic** and
       bring up the persistence record statistics.

       i.
-Go to the home page of you www_vs web service (`http://10.1.10.100 <http://10.128.10.100>`__).
+Log back into the RDP session of your Ubuntu Jumpbox, go to the home page of you www_vs web service (`http://10.1.10.100 <http://10.128.10.100>`__).
 Refresh a few
           times.

       ii.
 Check the persistence records on each of your BIG-IPs, you should see the records are mirrored on each device.

-7. Go to **Device Management > Traffic Groups**.
+7. On your Active BIG-IP, go to **Device Management > Traffic Groups**.
 As you can see the default traffic group “\ **traffic-group-1**\ ” already exists.

    a.
 Select **traffic-group-1**, check out the page information and